 That notion is one of the guiding principles of Paradigm Gallery + Studio, which he co-founded in 2010 with Sara McCorriston BFA '09 (Theater Design & Technology).

-"Our goal with Paradigm is to change the definition of what people think is art," Chen says.
+"Our goal with Paradigm is to change the definition of what people think is art," Jason says.
 "We want them to see that art is everywhere, that art is an investment.
 We want to create a platform for emerging artists to showcase their work.
 We want Paradigm to be a landmark in the community, so that when people talk about the Philly arts scene, they mention Paradigm."

 That mission helped Paradigm secure a place in the Creative Incubator/Wells Fargo Fellowship Program's class of 2012 offered by the University’s Corzo Center for the Creative Economy.
 Since moving to a new location in Queen Village last year, Paradigm has regularly featured exhibitions by local artists and hosted interactive workshops for the public.
-Last summer, Paradigm collaborated with online arts and culture magazine HAHA MAG on "Before I Die," part of a nationwide project that gave people the chance to write their bucket-list wishes on a giant chalkboard poster, creating public artwork on Broad Street in Center City.
+Paradigm collaborated with online arts and culture magazine HAHA MAG on "Before I Die," part of a nationwide project that gave people the chance to write their bucket-list wishes on a giant chalkboard poster, creating public artwork on Broad Street in Center City.

-"Within 15 minutes of us putting it up, it was full," says Chen.
+"Within 15 minutes of us putting it up, it was full," says Jason.
 "Everyone has creativity in them, everyone wants to be an artist.
 This project gave people a chance to do that in a way that wasn't intimidating."

-Beyond giving the general public a chance to appreciate and create art, Chen wants to establish opportunities for fellow artists.
+Beyond giving the general public a chance to appreciate and create art, he wants to establish opportunities for fellow artists.
 Juggling Wolf, which also includes fellow Animation alumni Ian Foster BFA '08 (Animation) and Marina Gvozdeva BFA '08 (Animation), could be the key to such opportunities.

-"Our focus is stop-motion animation incorporating video and experimental filmmaking," says Chen.
+"Our focus is stop-motion animation incorporating video and experimental filmmaking," says Jason.
 "Right now we're one of the few studios on the East Coast focusing on stop-motion animation.
 Our hope is that eventually we can help open up the job market for Philadelphia-based animators."

 "Philadelphia is much more about collaboration and helping each other than other cities are," he says.
 "I love working with other people because collaboration is all about learning.
 I'm so lucky to have these friends who are so talented, who can teach me so much and also hopefully learn something from me."